Course

 • Hospice is comfort care without curative intent; the patient no longer has curative options or has chosen not to pursue treatment.
 Palliative care is comfort care with or without curative intent.

-• Palliative care can be pursued at diagnosis, during curative treatment and follow-up, and at the end of life.
+• Palliative care can be pursued at diagnosis, curative treatment, follow-up, and end of Life.

 • Hospice requires that two physicians certify that the patient has less than six months to live if the disease continues to follow its usual course.
-Palliative care is started at the discretion of the physician and patient at any time, at any stage of illness, terminal or not.
+Palliative care is started at the physician’s and patient’s discretion at any time, at any stage of illness, terminal or not.

-• Hospice care is delivered by the hospice nurse at either an at home or in home-like hospice residence; Palliative care teams typically work in a hospital.
+• Hospice care is delivered in an at-home or in-home-like hospice residence; palliative care teams typically work in a hospital.

-The American Society of Clinical Oncology (ASCO) has identified a patient who should receive palliative care but not curative treatment; these characteristics are applicable to patients with other diseases, too (12).
+The American Society of Clinical Oncology (ASCO) has identified a patient who should receive palliative care but not curative treatment; these characteristics also apply to patients with other diseases (12).

 • The patient has limited ability to care for himself.